 Narrative Therapy Techniques and Grief and Loss

 Narrative therapy techniques can help individuals process their grief by exploring the stories and memories they have of the person who passed away and the impact of the loss on their lives.
-This type of narrative therapy can be used with families or friend groups.
+This method can be used with families or friend groups.

 Identity and Cultural Issues